kellynwong/decentralvows_contracts/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer